robertrot/CUBIX_Data_Challenge/README.md

 ## Overview
 This project contains various data analyses and visualizations.

-## Acknowledgments & Thank You
+## Acknowledgments

-* Thank you for the opportunity to participate in the Cubix Data Challenge.
+ ## Thank you for the opportunity to participate in the Cubix Data Challenge.

 ## Diagrams